 In our nursery we encourage children to take responsibility and to make decisions.
 This is part of the culture of the nursery and relates to children of all ages and all abilities.
-The work in the nursery recognises the importance of children developing social as well as educational skills.
+The work in the nursery recognises the Importance of children developing socially as well as educational skills.
+We will support all children to foster the "have a go approach".